unclemarc/CGrouper/README.md

 Role Variables
 --------------

-This role takes the variable cgrouper_limits with dictionaries.
+This role takes the variable cgrouper_limits as a list.

-Possible values for each dictionary entry are:
+Possible values for each list entry are:
 ```
-sname (no default) - name of the service, such as httpd.
+cgservice (no default) - name of the service, such as httpd.
 You need this one
+cgsetting - the actual cgroup setting we're changing.
+Currently three are supported
-CPUShares (default 1024) - controls balance of
+   - CPUShares - This controls the balance of processer time against other services when the system is under load.
+Default value on RHEL/Fedora is 1024
-CPUQuota (no default) - maximum cpu time. tranlates to "cpu_quota".
-100 is 100% of a single core, can be higher (250% for instance is 2 and a half cores.
-Which is a terrible sitcom)
+   - CPUQuota - maximum cpu time. tranlates to "cpu_quota".
+100% is 100% of a single core, can be higher (250% for instance is 2 and a half cores.
+Which is a terrible sitcom).
+Setting ends with a percent sign, do not forget to use it
-MemoryLimit (no default) - maximum memory in megabytes
+   - MemoryLimit - maximum memory the service can cosume.
+End with M for megabytes and G for gigabytes
 ```

 Example Playbook